gaultier/blog/subtle_bug_with_go_errgroup.md

 Uh...what?
 We do not even have a timeout set!
 How can the context be canceled?

-At that point, a great collegue of mine helped me debug and found the issue.
+At that point, a great colleague of mine helped me debug and found the issue.
 He sent me this one line from the `errgroup` [documentation](https://pkg.go.dev/golang.org/x/sync/errgroup#Group.WithContext):

 > The derived Context is canceled the first time a function passed to Go returns a non-nil error or the first time Wait returns, whichever occurs first.